-Travel Activity Ideas For 3 Year Olds
+Travel Activity Ideas For 3 and 4 Year Olds

 The bag of wooden sticks and letters is one of the cheapest ideas for a travel activity kit.
 All you need is a pack of wooden paddle pop sticks and a pack of wooden letters.
 I got both of these in our local discount variety store for a couple of dollars.

-On one side of the sticks I have drawn a simple picture or shape with felt pens, across 6 sticks to create a handmade paddle pop stick puzzle.
+On one side of the sticks, I have drawn a simple picture or shape with felt pens, across 6 sticks to create a handmade paddle pop stick puzzle.
 Quickest puzzle ever!
 I made about 4 of them.
 Then on the reverse side, I have added a colour dot so Lily knows which stick belongs with which set.

-Along the bottom I have also added a sight word so that once they are all in the right position, they form a word.
+Along the bottom, I have also added a sight word so that once they are all in the right position, they form a word.

 Using the wooden alphabet, she can practice sight words by finding the letters in the word.
-Such a simple activity but one that will definitely improve younger children’s familiarity with words and letters, in a fun, hands on learning activity.
+Such a simple activity but one that will definitely improve younger children’s familiarity with words and letters, in a fun, hands-on learning activity.